mauschepano/data-science/ea5/README.md

 1. Create two matrices of the same layout and test if addition and subtraction of the matrix works as expected: C = A + B

 2. Now compare matrix multiplication either this way A * B and this way A .* B. Whats the difference?!
+   > For every binary operation like \*, there is a corresponding "dot" operation .\* that is automatically defined to perform \* element-by-element on arrays

 3. What about matrix division with "/" or "\"?!

+    > x / y : performs division

+    > x \	y : is an inverse division and the equivalent to y / x

 4. Create a 3x3 integer matrix A with useful numbers.
 Now try A+1, A-1, A*2, A/2.